trailblazer/reform/README.md

                 #   by calling @form.song.title= and @form.song.length=.
 ```

-Think of `@form.save` as a sync operation where the submitted data is written to your models.
+Think of `@form.save` as a sync operation where the submitted data is written to your models using public setters.

-Note that this does _not_ call `save` on your models per default: this only happens in an ActiveRecord environment (or when `Form::ActiveRecord` is mixed in).
+Note that this does _not_ call `save` on your models per default: this only happens in an ActiveRecord environment or when `Form::ActiveRecord` is mixed in (learn more [here](https://github.com/apotonick/reform#activerecord-compatibility)).